tmenier/Flurl/README.md

 #Flurl

-Flurl is a tiny library for building URLs.
+Flurl is a tiny, portable, fluent library for building URLs.
 It is best explained with an example:

 ````C#
 var url = "http://www.some-api.com"